centrifugal/centrifuge/README.md

 * [centrifuge-swift](https://github.com/centrifugal/centrifuge-swift) – for native iOS development
 * [centrifuge-java](https://github.com/centrifugal/centrifuge-java) – for native Android development and general Java

+These SDKs abstract asynchronous communication complexity from the developer: handle framing, reconnect with backoff, timeouts, multiplex channel subscriptions over single connection, etc.

-If you opt for a **unidirectional** communication then you may leverage Centrifuge possibilities without any specific library on client-side - simply by using native browser API or GRPC-generated code.
+If you opt for a **unidirectional** communication then you may leverage Centrifuge possibilities without any specific SDK on client-side - simply by using native browser API or GRPC-generated code.
 See examples of unidirectional communication over [GRPC](https://github.com/centrifugal/centrifuge/tree/master/_examples/unidirectional_grpc), [EventSource(SSE)](https://github.com/centrifugal/centrifuge/tree/master/_examples/unidirectional_sse), [HTTP-streaming](https://github.com/centrifugal/centrifuge/tree/master/_examples/unidirectional_http_stream), [WebSocket](https://github.com/centrifugal/centrifuge/tree/master/_examples/unidirectional_ws).

 ### Explore Centrifuge

 * see Centrifuge [Documentation on pkg.go.dev](https://pkg.go.dev/github.com/centrifugal/centrifuge)
 * read [Centrifuge introduction post](https://centrifugal.dev/blog/2021/01/15/centrifuge-intro) in Centrifugo blog
-* you can also consider [Centrifugo server documentation](https://centrifugal.dev/) as extra doc for this package (since Centrifugo is built on top of Centrifuge library, though keep in mind that Centrifugo adds some things on top, Centrifugo source code is also a good place to learn from)
+* you can also consider [Centrifugo server documentation](https://centrifugal.dev/) as extra doc for this package (since Centrifugo is built on top of Centrifuge library, though keep in mind that Centrifugo adds some things on top, Centrifugo [source code](https://github.com/centrifugal/centrifugo) is also a good place to learn from since you can see how to build a production-ready server solution on top of Centrifuge)
 * read this README to the end for [installation](#installation) details, [quick example](#quick-example) and [tips and tricks](#tips-and-tricks) section
 * check out [examples](https://github.com/centrifugal/centrifuge/tree/master/_examples) folder

 ### Installation

-To install use:

 ```bash
 go get github.com/centrifugal/centrifuge
 ```

-`go mod` is a recommended way of adding this library to your project dependencies.

-### Quick example
+### Tutorial

 Let's take a look on how to build the simplest real-time chat with Centrifuge library.
 Clients will be able to connect to a server over Websocket, send a message into a channel and this message will be instantly delivered to all active channel subscribers.
 On a server side we will accept all connections and will work as a simple PUB/SUB proxy without worrying too much about permissions.
-In this example we will use Centrifuge Javascript client on a frontend.
+In this example we will use Centrifuge Javascript client ([centrifuge-js](https://github.com/centrifugal/centrifuge-js)) on a frontend.

-Create file `main.go` with the following code:
+Start a new Go project and create `main.go`:

 ```go
 package main